-If you’re former or current military that probably means your company, squadron, or unit guidon.
+If you’re former or current military this flag refers to your company, squadron, or unit guidon.

 The definition found on the internet identifies the word “guidon” as a noun, and is a pennant that narrows to a point or fork at the free end.
 Sometimes we have two points, or no point at all.

-What it does have is something to identify the type of unit.
-Since I was an MP, our guidon had the crossed pistols of the MP Corp.
-Infantry had crossed rifles, and cav has crossed sabers.
+What it does have is serve as something to identify the type of unit and to provide a identification point for soldiers in the unit.
+Since I was an MP, our guidon had the crossed pistols of the MP Corps.
+Infantry has crossed rifles, and Cav has crossed sabers.
 Someplace, the name of the unit would be on it as well.
 Often times, there’s two guidons.
 One which is outside the company area, and then one inside.
 The one outside goes on the runs with the company, and into the field.
 The one inside is for decoration and special events (change of command, promotion ceremonies, and so one), and it almost always has a variety of streamers on it.
 These streamers represent battles and campaigns the unit has been in.
 My old unit, 1st MPs, has or rather had (the unit has been disbanded) a streamer for the Normandy invasion.
 They weren’t supposed to get it.
 Had everything gone according to schedule, the beachhead would have been secured when they came ashore.
-As it was, it wasn’t secure, and the MPs had to fight their way off the beach along with the everyone else.
+As it was, it wasn’t secure, and the MPs had to fight their way off the beach along with everyone else.
 Since the beachhead was far from secure and they took a hand in the actual fighting, the company got the Normandy streamer.

 The guidon has always served as a rallying point for soldiers assigned to a unit.
 In a crowd,

 all you have to do is look for it, and you’ve found your unit.
 In a run, it’s what you follow.